Woodbrooke Quaker Study Centre, 1046 Bristol Road, Birmingham B29 6LJ.

 Full payment is required at time of booking.
 (If this causes you a problem, please get in touch and we will try hard to be flexible).

 There are some rooms available with a shared bathroom at a cost of £180 per person for donating members, and £210 for non-donating members.
-If you would like to book one of these rooms, please email or ring us on 0345 120 3785.
+If you would like to book one of these rooms, please indicate ensuite or shared bathroom when you book or email or ring us on 0345 120 3785.

 There will be some bursaries available to fund part of the costs of the weekend for those experiencing financial hardship.
 If you would be interested in applying for one of these, please ask us for a bursary application form on 0345 120 3785 or email@example.com.
 Closing date for bursary applications is 12th May 2017.